MohammedAadhil-007/waste-segregation-ai/README.md

 ## License

-This project was developed as a rapid AI prototype for waste classification.#   w a s t e - s e g r e g a t i o n - a i    
+This project was developed as a rapid AI prototype for waste classification.